Washington State Learning Standards Review

 English Language Arts (ELA) and Mathematics

 Learning standards for English Language Arts (ELA) and Mathematics are now being reviewed.
-Please see the updated timeline: January 2025: ELA and Mathematics Revision Cycle.
+Please see the updated timeline: January 2025: ELA and Mathematics Revision CycleThese standards are currently in the Engagement and Revision step and will soon be in the Initial Adoption and Implementation step.

-World Languages, Health Education, Physical Education, Financial Education, Science, and Social Studies
+World Languages, Health Education, Physical Education, Science, and Social Studies

-Washington adopted learning standards for World Languages in 2015, for Health Education and Physical Education in 2016, for Financial Education in 2016, for Science in 2013, and for Social Studies in 2018 are now being reviewed.
-The Group 2 Expanded Timeline provides details on the review phases.
+Washington adopted learning standards for World Languages in 2015, for Health Education and Physical Education in 2016, for Science in 2013, and for Social Studies in 2018.
+These standards are now in the Review step.

 Previous Webinar Materials